klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--db DB``
     Define the name of the DB file.
 This option value is stored in the configuration file.
+``--dbrepomode MODE``
+    Specify how sumo should use the dependency database repository.
+There are three possible values: 'get', 'pull' and 'push'.
+With 'get' the foreign repository is cloned if the local repository does not yet exist.
+With 'pull' sumo does a pull and merge before each read operation on the database.
+With 'push' it additionally does a push after each modification of the database.
+The default is 'get'."
 ``--dbrepo REPOSITORY``
     Define a REPOSITORY for the db file.
 REPOSITORY must consist of 'REPOTYPE URL', REPOTYPE may be 'darcs', 'hg' or 'git'.
 Option --db must specify a